 Types of Gastric Sleeve Surgery

 There are two main types of gastric sleeve surgery: laparoscopic sleeve gastrectomy and endoscopic sleeve gastroplasty.
+The major difference between the two procedures is that a laparoscopic sleeve is permanent whereas an endoscopic sleeve procedure is reversible.

 - Laparoscopic sleeve gastrectomy (LSG): This is a permanent surgical procedure to remove a portion of the stomach called the fundus, decreasing the size of the stomach by about 80%.
 The procedure also removes the part of the stomach that secretes ghrelin, the appetite-regulating hormone, which helps reduce hunger and increase feelings of fullness and satiety.2